onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 44:26
 University she wanted a cup of tea
 44:30
-i mended it tape script 3.7 i was having
+i mended it tapescript 3.7 i was having
 44:39
 dinner what was she wearing
 44:42